Next Stop Paris

 Gaussian Splats#

-Gaussian Splats represent a revolutionary approach to 3D scene representation that moves beyond traditional polygon meshes and point clouds.
-Instead of storing geometric vertices and faces, Gaussian Splats encode 3D scenes as a collection of oriented 3D Gaussians—essentially ellipsoids with position, scale, rotation, and colour attributes.
-Each splat acts as a tiny, flexible 3D brush stroke that can be rendered from any viewpoint in real-time.
+Gaussian splats represent 3D scenes as a collection of oriented 3D Gaussians, each splat acts as a tiny, flexible brush stroke that can be rendered from any viewpoint in real-time.

 DMP#